alexandre-touret/rest-apis-versioning-workshop/docs/03-second_version.md

 ## TL;DR: What are you going to learn in this chapter?

+> [!IMPORTANT]
-This chapter covers the following topics:
+> This chapter covers the following topics:

-1. Creating a new version (it will be a copy of the rest-book module)
+> 1. Creating a new version (it will be a copy of the rest-book module)
-2. Add a new breaking change functionality to the last version
+> 2. Add a new breaking change functionality to the last version
+>

 ## A new functionality for a new customer